 The Valley Growth Boundary is an area designated in the 2030 General Plan that includes the existing suburban and urbanized communities of Linda, Olivehurst, and Plumas Lake; the North Arboga Study Area; the Sports and Entertainment Zone, new job-generating areas adjacent to Highway 65; and future growth areas identified as Planning Reserve.
 Water and wastewater services are prioritized in this area, which is the more urbanized part of the County, and development standards vary inside the Valley Growth Boundary.
-Most land outside the Valley Growth Boundary is either within a High or Very High Fire Severity Hazard Zone or land preserved for grazing or agriculture, which are both inappropriate for housing development.
 The General Plan concluded that there is sufficient capacity inside the Valley Growth Boundary to accommodate population growth projected in the 2030 General Plan.
 The Housing Element RHNA is within the projected population growth analyzed in the General Plan; therefore, the Valley Growth Boundary is not a constraint to achieving the RHNA.
+The County does not regulate short-term rentals and does not have inclusionary housing regulations.
+No other ordinances or regulatory tools in the County affect the cost and supply of housing.